lsandov1/iteso-os/sheduling.md

 ```

-### Timeslice

-Numeric value that represents how long a task can run until it is preempted.
+A timeslice is a numeric value that represents how long a task can run until it is preempted.

 Too causes causes the system to have a poor interactive performance and too
 short causes significant amounts of processor time to be wasted on switching processes.